 Left untreated, pests can quickly take over the garden you worked so hard to get started.
 Very often gardeners are stuck between a rock and a hard place when they decide to react to pests because often this is done too late.
 Traditional non-organic pesticides are generally used to rid plants of these nasty burgers.
 However, foliage sprays and applications are certainly not limited to these synthetics.

 There are generally two options we can take when building an organic IPM foliage spray.
 The first is either eliminating an existing pest problem, and the second is preventing the problem in the first place.

 Gnats, for example, are a pest that comes in large numbers and a ready-made foliage spray can be bought to target them directly.
-The bacteria that is used to combat gnats is called “bacillus thuringienes” (Bt-I) and this will control populations without damaging the plant itself.
+The bacteria that are used to combat gnats are called “bacillus thuringienes” (Bt-I) and this will control populations without damaging the plant itself.
 It is very important to do proper research for a remedy that will be effective for your specific pest problem.